 - Serve this casserole with baked turkey tenderloins and arugula blue cheese salad for a festive meal.

-- Potatoes - Both Russet and Yukon gold potatoes work well for mashing.
+- Russet and Yukon gold potatoes work well for mashing.
+They are starchy and create a light and fluffy consistency.

-- Cream cheese - My secret ingredient for the creamiest mashed potatoes.
+- Cream cheese is my secret ingredient for the creamiest mashed potatoes.

-- Sour cream - A must for that baked potato vibe.
+- Sour cream and bacon are a must for that baked potato vibe.

 Please see the recipe card for complete instructions and ingredient amounts.

-- Peel the potatoes and cut them into 1-inch cubes.
-Add to a large pot of salted water.
-Bring to a boil and cook until the potatoes are fork-tender.
+Step 1: Peel the potatoes and cut them into 1-inch cubes.
+Add them to a large pot of salted water.
+Bring to a boil and cook until they are fork-tender.
 Drain.

-- Meanwhile, add heavy cream, butter, and black pepper to a saucepan.
-Heat over low heat.
+Step 2: Meanwhile, add heavy cream, butter, and black pepper to a saucepan.
+Heat over low heat until the butter is melted.

-- Add the cream cheese to the warm pan that you used to cook the potatoes.
+Step 3: Add the cream cheese to the warm pan that you used to cook the potatoes.
+Using a potato ricer, rice the potatoes into the pot.
+The warm potatoes will soften the cream cheese.

 These potatoes are sure to impress your family and guests.
-This side dish pairs well with almost anything - try prime rib, beef tenderloin, glazed ham, cast-iron pork tenderloin, and seafood.
+This side dish pairs well with almost anything - try prime rib, beef tenderloin, glazed ham, baked thin-sliced chicken breasts, and cast-iron pork tenderloin.

 Fold leftover chopped ham into the potatoes for a main dish casserole.